Dalimil/ProjectEuler/README.md

 > How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?

 Modified HackerRank's ProjectEuler+ problem statement:
 > How many Sundays fell on the first of the month between two dates?
-You get the two dates (in format D/M/Y) as your program's input.
+You get the two dates (they are in format D/M/Y) as your program's input.
 The year can be any number between 1900 and 10^16 = 10000000000000000.
 ***

 **DO NOT** copy and paste these solutions to solve the ProjectEuler challenges, as you will learn nothing by doing that.
 Although, I encourage you to look at my code if you get stuck and need some hints, or simply want to compare your solution with someone else.